jerryp1/mapcomp/mpc4j-native-fhe/README.md

 ### CentOS

-We cannot directly install clang by `yum`.
+We cannot directly install clang by `yum` for CentOS 7.
 Instead, run the following command to install clang manually.
 (See [How to install Clang and LLVM 3.9 on CentOS 7](https://stackoverflow.com/questions/44219158/how-to-install-clang-and-llvm-3-9-on-centos-7/48103599#48103599) for more details.)

 ```shell
 sudo yum install centos-release-scl -y